theRealDijida/pacmn/install-server.md

 <img src="{% if jekyll.environment == 'production' %}{{ site.doks.baseurl }}{% endif %}/images/ssh3.png" style="display: block;margin-left: auto;margin-right: auto;width: 100%;"/>

-You'll see a lot of information scrolling through your ssh terminal session as the installer script first installs and starts your Masternode server process `paccoind` and then the support process `sentinel` (along with its entry into crontab).
+You'll see a lot of information scrolling through your ssh terminal session as the installer script first installs, and then starts your Masternode server process `paccoind` and the support process `sentinel` (along with its entry into crontab).

 <img src="{% if jekyll.environment == 'production' %}{{ site.doks.baseurl }}{% endif %}/images/ssh4.png" style="display: block;margin-left: auto;margin-right: auto;width: 100%;"/>